Blazing Saddles: Casting

-The casting was problematic.
-Pryor was Brooks' original choice to play Sheriff Bart, but the studio, claiming his history of drug arrests made him uninsurable, refused to approve financing with Pryor as the star.
+Richard Pryor was Brooks' original choice to play Sheriff Bart, It has been alleged that the studio, claiming his history of drug arrests made him uninsurable, refused to approve financing with Pryor as the star.
+However, by 2013, it was acknowledged that Brooks had in fact abandoned plans to have Pryor star in the film by early 1972, with the claim about Pryor being "uninsurable" because of a "drug arrest" only being spread by Brooks in the time after Pryor's death in 2005.
+According to Michael Schultz, who knew Pryor and also attended the film's theatrical exhibition, Brooks feared that Pryor would overshadow him.
 The role of Sheriff Bart went to Cleavon Little, and Pryor remained as a screenwriter instead.
-Brooks offered the other leading role, the Waco Kid, to John Wayne; he declined, deeming the film "too blue" for his family-oriented image, but assured Brooks that "he would be the first one in line to see it."
-Gig Young was cast, but he collapsed during his first scene from what was later determined to be alcohol withdrawal syndrome, and Wilder was flown in to replace him.
+Brooks offered the other leading role, the Waco Kid, to John Wayne.
+He declined it, deeming the film "too blue" for his family-oriented image, but assured Brooks that "he would be the first one in line to see it."
+After that, Dan Dailey was Brooks' first choice for the role.
+Gig Young was cast, but he collapsed during his first scene from what was later determined to be alcohol withdrawal syndrome, and Gene Wilder was flown in to replace him.

-Johnny Carson and Wilder both turned down the Hedley Lamarr role before Korman was cast.
+Johnny Carson and Wilder both turned down the Hedley Lamarr role before Harvey Korman was cast.
 Madeline Kahn objected when Brooks asked to see her legs during her audition.
 "She said, 'So it's THAT kind of an audition?'"
 Brooks recalled.
 "I explained that I was a happily married man and that I needed someone who could straddle a chair with her legs like Marlene Dietrich in Destry Rides Again.
 So she lifted her skirt and said, 'No touching.'"

 Filming

 Principal photography began on March 6, 1973, and wrapped in early May 1973.
-Brooks had numerous conflicts over content with Warner Bros. executives, including frequent use of the word "nigger", Lili Von Shtupp's seduction scene, the cacophony of flatulence around the campfire, and Mongo punching out a horse.
-Brooks, whose contract gave him final content control, declined to make any substantive changes, with the exception of cutting Bart's final line during Lili's seduction: "I hate to disappoint you, ma'am, but you're sucking my arm."
+Brooks had numerous conflicts over content with Warner Bros. executives, including frequent use of the word "nigger", Lili Von Shtupp (Kahn)'s seduction scene, the cacophony of flatulence around the campfire and Mongo (Alex Karras) punching out a horse.
+Brooks, whose contract gave him final cut, declined to make any substantive changes, with the exception of cutting Bart's final line during Lili's seduction: "I hate to disappoint you, ma'am, but you're sucking my arm."
 When asked later about the many "nigger" references, Brooks said he received consistent support from Pryor and Little.
-He added, "If they did a remake of Blazing Saddles today [2012], they would leave out the N-word.
+He added: "If they did a remake of Blazing Saddles today [2012], they would leave out the N-word.
 And then, you've got no movie."
+Brooks said the use of the slur was to show how despised, hated, and loathed the black sheriff was.
 Brooks said he received many letters of complaint after the film's release.